tasal9/ZamAI/Following-HEAD.md

 ------------
 ### 2021/1/3

-`:LspInstall` and `:LspInstallInfo` have been deprecated in nvim-lspconfig.
+`:LspInstall` and `:LspInstallInfo` have been deprecated in `lspconfig`.
 Please see the documentation for each server and install manually.
 Some servers may require `cmd` to be set to their previously installed location (elixir, sumneko, omnisharp).

 ### 2020/12/*